-Value-based pricing is one e-commerce pricing strategy you can use to increase your profits and dominate your competitors.
+Value-based pricing is one pricing strategy you can use to increase your profits and dominate your competitors.

 Think about it like this:

 How much would you pay for a pile of metal, rubber and a few connecting wires?
 Probably not that much.